Visitors who don’t click don’t convert.

 If you remember what you learned in selling 101, you’ll agree with me that when it comes to selling a product or service, you shouldn’t make the sales pitch obvious.
 You should pre-sell the product instead – i.e., warm up the prospects.

-CTAs are entirely different.
+CTA button is entirely different.
 Your prospects and customers need to know that it’s clickable.

 When you see a button on a web page, what makes you believe it’s clickable?
 What prompted you to click?